dgkim5360/dgkim5360.github.io/_posts/2017-06-04-install-ibus-hangul-ubuntu-16-04.md

 ---
+layout: post
-title: how to type Korean via iBus of Ubuntu 16.04
+title: how to install iBus-Hangul in Ubuntu 16.04
 date: 2017-06-04 14:13:00 +0900
 category: linux
 tags: